Detailed League Outline

-The season will begin the week of June 22.
-The season will conclude no later than August 16.
-Games will not be played on Memorial Day.
+The youth season will consist of 10 games for 7U-14U leagues and 5 games for T-Ball leagues.
+The season will begin the week of September 5.
+Games will not be played on Memorial Day, Juneteenth, or July 4th.
 The only other date guaranteed to be excluded from your schedule is the bye date you request online at the time of registration or via the Conflict Form.
-Bye requests are due by the registration deadline and must be accompanied by your Conflict Resolution Acknowledgment.
-Acknowledgement of this policy is required at the time of registration.
 All regular season dates and rainout dates may be used by the Youth Sports Office at any time to reschedule as necessary.
 Youth Sports Office initiated reschedules may be made for any reason, such as rain, heat, power outage, etc. Administrative reschedules will be placed on regular season dates or rainout reschedule dates.

 Time of Games

-Weekday game times will range from 5:30pm-9:00pm.
-Sunday games will range from 12:00pm to 9:00pm.
-Younger division will receive priority on early game times.
+Weekday game times will range from 5:45pm-9:00pm on Monday, Tuesday, Wednesday or Thursday.
+Younger divisions will receive priority on early game times.
 Game times may rotate from week to week depending on the number of teams in each division and the availability of fields.
-If high school teams must accommodate 4 game times in one night due to reschedules,, games will begin no earlier than 5:00pm and no later than 9:30pm.

 All league games will be played at the Mid America West Sports Complex – 20200 Johnson Drive Shawnee, KS 66218.
 Fields numbered 21 through 32.